 Assuming you are not a racer, and just using the bike for weekend trail riding, if you keep on top of the oil changes yourself, and check the valve clearances regularly you can keep costs to a minimum.

 Put simply, it’s ‘Horses for Courses.’

 They both do what they do extremely well.
 It’s like comparing apples to oranges.

-Where the two-stroke wins out in terms of lightweight bike and handling agility, the four-stroke wins out with less rider fatigue and being easier to ride.
+Where the two-stroke wins out in terms of lightweight bike and handling agility, the four-stroke wins out with less rider fatigue and is easier to ride.

 Where the two-stroke wins out in outright power for engine capacity, the four-stroke wins out in the usable delivery of that power through the entire rev range.